 Although rare, the most common risks include:

 - Blood clots.
-Blood clots in the leg veins are the most common complication of knee replacement surgery.
+Blood clots in the leg veins are a common complication of knee replacement surgery.
 Blood clots can form in the deep veins of the legs or pelvis after surgery.
-Blood thinners such as warfarin (Coumadin), low-molecular-weight heparin, aspirin, or other drugs can help prevent this problem.
+Blood thinners such as warfarin (Coumadin), low-molecular-weight heparin, and aspirin can help prevent this problem.
+Newer blood thinners, such as apixaban (Eliquis) and rivaroxaban (Xarelto), may also be prescribed by your doctor, depending upon your needs.

 - Infection.
+After surgery an infection may occur in the skin over the wound or deep in the wound.
+An infection may happen while you are in the hospital or after you go home.
 You will be given antibiotics before the start of your surgery and these will be continued for about 24 hours afterward to prevent infection.

 - Injury to nerves or vessels.
 Although it rarely happens, nerves or blood vessels may be injured or stretched during the procedure.

-Patients usually experience less postoperative pain, less swelling, and have easier rehabilitation than patients undergoing total knee replacement.
+Hospital discharge.
+Partial knee replacement patients usually experience less postoperative pain, less swelling, and have easier rehabilitation than patients undergoing total knee replacement.
 In most cases, patients go home 1 to 3 days after the operation.
+Some patients go home the day of the surgery.

 The American Academy of Orthopaedic Surgeons